jbristowe/writing/the-gold-standard-in-dotnet-development.md

 These are still early days for XAML Standard.
 The XAML Standard specification is being developed out in the open with collaboration from the developer community.
 Post-specification, the immediate plan is to support the UWP and Xamarin.Forms platforms.
 Developers can continue developing UWP/Xamarin.Forms apps as they do today.
 When XAML Standard support is enabled, the XAML markup will just be reusable and shared between the frameworks.

-Ever since the Microsoft Xamarin acquisition, hardcore XAML fans have been hoping for a dialect of XAML that lets them target all app platforms – not just Windows, but iOS and Android as well.
+Ever since the Microsoft's acquisition of Xamarin, hardcore XAML fans have been hoping for a dialect of XAML that lets them target all app platforms – not just Windows, but iOS and Android as well.
 The dream has been to re-define the Universal in UWP to include non-Microsoft platforms as well.
 XAML Standard is definitely a step in the right direction.

 It should be noted that XAML Standard is a UI markup specification.
 Under the covers, it will use the native UI rendering mechanism of the supporting app platform, thus not holding back the developer or platforms in any way.
 Architecturally, you can see where the new XAML Standard, along with .NET Standard specifications, fit in the Microsoft development stack – it is critical to the true cross-platform portability story.